Fort Foster Park Dog Rules, Kittery, Maine | New Laws 2025

 • Owners can carry leashes up to 10 feet in length.

-• Owners should promptly clean up pet waste and carry them out.
+• Owners should promptly clean up pet waste and carry it out.

 • Visitors can bring three dogs at a time.